ignite/cli/docs/kb/relayer.md

 ## Connect blockchains and watch for IBC packets

-The `starport relayer connect` command connects configured blockchains and watches for IBC packets to relay.

 The `ignite relayer connect` command connects configured blockchains and watches for IBC packets to relay.

+**Tip:** You can observe the relayer packets on the terminal window where you connected your relayer.